Zipios/Zipios/README.md

 # Installation

-This version of the software uses `cmake` to generate the necessary make files or solutions and projects under MS-Windows.
+This version of the software uses `cmake` to generate the necessary make files or solutions and projects under your operating system.

 The following options are supported: